madcock/meg4/docs/en/formats.md

 [src/misc/theme.gpl](https://gitlab.com/bztsrc/meg4/blob/main/src/misc/theme.gpl) for an example.
 Theme files can also be edited visually using [GIMP](https://www.gimp.org) or [Gpick](http://www.gpick.org) programs too.

+By default, MEG-4 supports the *Raspberry Pi 3B+* GPIO pin layout, but you can load any arbitrary configuration from a plain text file.
+Here the first line must be "GPIO Layout", the second line is the name of the board, the third line is the device file, and the rest is a list of physical pin - GPIO register offset mappings (where -1 means the pin is not assigned to the GPIO chip, eg. voltage or ground pins).
+For an example, see [src/misc/gpio.txt](https://gitlab.com/bztsrc/meg4/blob/main/src/misc/gpio.txt).

 Furthermore, you can import PICO-8 cartridges (both in *.p8* and *.p8.png* formats) and TIC-80 cartridges (both in *.tic* and *.tic.png* formats), however you'll have to adjust the imported source code, because their memory layouts and API calls are different to MEG-4's.
 But at least you'll get their assets properly.
 The TIC-80 project format isn't supported because those